-All particulars concerning alerts can be found in it’s own article.
+All particulars concerning notifications can be found in their own Notifications article.

 It sometimes happens that a service continuously and quickly changes its condition.
 In order to avoid continuous notifications, Checkmk switches such a service into the flapping state.
-This is illustrated with the symbol.
-When a service enters a flapping state, a notification will be generated which informs the user of the change, and silences further alerts.
-After a suitable time, if no further rapid changes are occurring, and a final (good or bad) status is evident, then the flapping status disappears and normal alerting resumes.
+This is illustrated with the icon.
+When a service enters a flapping state, a notification will be generated which informs the user of the situation, and silences further notifications.
+After a suitable time, if no further rapid changes are occurring, and a final (good or bad) status is evident, then the flapping status disappears and normal notifications resume.